Anne is a new monologue written by Victoria Baumgartner about William Shakespeare's wife.

 Discover her story...

-Anne has been performed by Katherine Moran at the Pleasance London in November 2019.
-It was selected for the evening by Glass Splinters, a new writing night who produces work around women in history & is a part of the Scratch Mondays season by Pleasance Futures.
+Anne has been performed by Katherine Moran at the Pleasance Londonin November 2019, as part of Glass Splinters, a new writing night who produces work around women in history.

 We want to turn Anne into a longer piece soon, because we believe her story needs to be told...
 Stay tuned!

 "History hasn’t quite forgotten me – not completely.
 Oh no – I’m right there.
 Always by his side, or behind him – in the shadows.
 They dug my grave next to his.
 Of course, nobody comes to see me.
 They all come for him – the poet.
 I was just the wife.

 Oh, don’t get me wrong – the house was beautiful.
 When he first left, me and little Susannah were still staying with the family.
 His family, of course.
 That is how things worked, back then.
 That is how things always worked."

 Excerpt of the beginning of Anne by Victoria Baumgartner

 Cast & Creatives

 Photography Philippe Girard